jguadagno/jguadagno.github.io/_pages/about-joseph-guadagno.md

 ## Other

 If you wish to contact me, send an email to [jguadagno@hotmail.com](mailto:jguadagno@hotmail.com).
-If you are curious about what technologies were used to build this site, go [here](http://www.josephguadagno.net/SiteTechnologies/).
+If you are curious about what technologies were used to build this site, please visit the [Site Technologies]({% link _pages/site-technologies.md %}) page.